Capitoline Museum Tickets

 About Capitoline Museum

-The museum was originally designed to show a collection of ancient bronzes, but has evolved over the centuries and now includes a diverse collection of artefacts such as the Dying Gaul, a replica of the Greek original and the Bust of Medusa.
+The museum was originally designed to show a collection of ancient bronzes, but has evolved over the centuries and now includes a wide collection of artefacts such as the Dying Gaul, a replica of the Greek original and the Bust of Medusa.

-• Palazzo dei Conservatori - The palace is a treasure trove of classical sculptures and includes the famous statue of Marcus Aurelius on horseback.
-The grandeur of the equestrian statue captures the essence of Roman imperial power.
-The museum is also home to the Capitoline She-Wolf, a symbol of Rome's legendary foundation story, and shows the she-wolf nurturing the twin brothers, Romulus and Remus.
+• Palazzo dei Conservatori: A collection of classical sculptures, including the famous statue of Marcus Aurelius on horseback.
+The grand statue captures the essence of Roman imperial power.
+The museum is also home to the 'Capitoline She-Wolf', a symbol of Rome's legendary foundation story, which shows the she-wolf nurturing the twin brothers, Romulus and Remus.

-• Palazzo Nuovo - Palazzo Nuovo complements its counterpart with an impressive collection of ancient sculptures and frescoes.
-Amongst its highlights is the celebrated sculpture of the Capitoline Venus, a marble masterpiece that was discovered by the Basilica of San Vitale and embodies the timeless beauty of classical art as it portrays Venus-Aphrodite emerging from her bath.
+• Palazzo Nuovo: Home to an impressive collection of ancient sculptures and frescoes.
+Amongst its highlights is the celebrated sculpture of the 'Capitoline Venus', a marble masterpiece that was discovered by the Basilica of San Vitale and embodies the timeless beauty of classical art as it portrays Venus-Aphrodite emerging from her bath.

 Famous Pieces At The Museums